wp-plugins/idx-broker-platinum/readme.txt

 == Installation ==

-1. Download and extract the IDX Broker plugin.
+1. Download and extract the IDX Broker Platinum plugin.
 You may also install directly by going to your WP-Admin page and then Plugins > Add New.
 Search for 'idx broker platinum' under new plugins and click to install directly.
 2. Upload the uncompressed folder to your `/wp-content/plugins/` directory.
 3. Activate the plugin through the Plugins menu in WordPress.
-4. You will need to have an active <a href="http://www.idxbroker.com">IDX Broker Platinum</a> account for the Plugin to work.
-IDX Broker Platinum is currently in Beta, so please contact sales for more information.
-Once you do, go to the IDX Broker Plugin page within WordPress.
-Enter your API key and click the 'Save Changes' button.
+4. You will need to have an active IDX Broker Platinum BETA account for the Plugin to work.
+IDX Broker Platinum is currently in Beta, and may not be available in all regions.
+If you have an account, simply go to the IDX Broker Plugin page within WordPress, enter the API key provided via your setup email, and click the 'Save Changes' button.
-5. Your plugin will now pull your IDX Broker account information into Wordpress.
-Use the IDX Broker Plugin Admin page to add Widgets, menu links, and neighborhood/subdivision landing pages (Custom Links), and more.
+5. Your plugin will now pull your IDX Broker Platinum account information into Wordpress.

 == Frequently Asked Questions ==